-Taught by the SAS, candidates learnt mounted and dismounted surveillance and counter-surveillance, different methods of entry, lock-picking, alarm-bypassing, bugging and planting cameras in houses and on people.
+Taught by the SAS, candidates learned mounted and dismounted surveillance and counter-surveillance, different methods of entry, lock-picking, alarm-bypassing, bugging and planting cameras in houses and on people.

 Actors coached them on disguises and even on how to change their gait and posture; vocal experts helped them perfect their Irish accent.
-They even learnt which wardrobes and haircuts were most suitable.
+They even learned which wardrobes and haircuts were most suitable.

 Unarmed combat and weapons phase followed.

 Candidates practiced different holds and blows, taken from the WWII SOE curriculum.

 As for weapons, they mastered everything within, and without, the British arsenal: the MP5, SLR, G3, HK53, M16, M15, Browning Hi-power, Walter PKK, Remington 870 shotgun, AK47, AKM, Uzi, M60, RPG-7, Tokarev and Makarov pistols, flashbangs, and grenades.

 They went everywhere armed (even in bed) and spent countless hours and thousands of rounds at the range.
 Instructors kept them on-edge with realistic, surprise exercises and scenarios, always with live ammo.